-The combined gospel choirs of Mt.
-Bethel Baptist Church, 1st and Rhode Island Ave., N.W., perform at an Easter morning service.
-Photo by Daphne Shuttleworth various areas of his or her daily life.
-For example, some Korean-Americans in Washington may live, work, and socialize together, but many middle-class Black Americans in Washington typically do not.
-The people with whom Blacks work may not be the same people who live in their neighborhoods or with whom they socialize on a regular basis.
+Urban dwellers characteristically belong to multiple communities such as those based on occupational, religious, residential, social/recreational, familial, and ethnic affiliations.
+A member of a community may or may not share membership with the people who participate in the various areas of his or her daily life.
+For example, some Korean Americans in Washington may live, work, and socialize together, but many middleclass African Americans in Washington typically do not.
+The people with whom African Americans work may not be the same people who live in their neighborhoods or with whom they socialize on a regular basis.

 Each community has developed particular institutions and networks of support facilitating social interaction and exchange of information.
-Some of these communities are defined by common geographical boundaries, as in a neighborhood, and traditions may emerge out of that experience.
-Other communities may share or be perceived to share common characteristics such as age, ethnicity, occupation, social interests, or even family relationship.
-The sharing of values, perspectives, and experiences creates a basis for the existence and growth of tradition.
-Music provides a channel for the expression of community-based values through melodies, rhythms, and words.
+Some of these communities are defined by geographical boundaries, such as a neighborhood, and traditions may emerge out of that experience.
+Other communities may lack geographic definition but share common characteristics such as age, ethnicity, occupation, social interests, or even family relationship.
+The sharing of values, perspectives, and experience creates a basis for the existence and growth of tradition.
+Music provides a channel for the expression of community-based values.